-Our work has led to the development of a Framework of Patient Priorities (Figure 1) that links the concepts of priorities (concerns, desires and expectations) and goals, with interventions to address these priorities and goals, and outcome measures that evaluate the effectiveness of these interventions to specifically the goals for which they were intended.
+Our work has led to the development of a Framework of Patient Priorities (Figure 1) that links the concepts of priorities (concerns, desires and expectations) and goals that arise from the patient’s lived experiences, with interventions to address these priorities and goals, and outcome measures that evaluate the effectiveness of these interventions to specifically the goals for which they were intended.

 We have used this framework to define the priorities of patients with adolescent idiopathic scoliosis; and chronic neurologic conditions such as cerebral palsy (both ambulatory and non-ambulatory) and muscular dystrophy; congenital, developmental and acquired lower limb deformities; and skeletal trauma.

 2. Development and validation of patient-reported outcome measures